MikuKissedMe/Da3018_Proj_HaoLin/doc/Lab_Notebook.md

 ### 2022/17/5
 Have created and tested all method, worked out just fine, wrapping upp and getting started for the report.

+### 2022/19/5
+Have now upploaded the report, done with the project now.